 Tunis Tunis Governorate, Tunisia Travel Guide

-Taxis or ride-sharing services (Bolt) are generally faster and more direct than mass transit for specific routes, especially if time is a constraint.
+Taxis or ride-sharing services (Bolt) are generally faster and more direct than mass transit for particular paths, especially if the time period is a constraint.
 For airport transfers, pre-arranged hotel shuttles or taxis are the quickest options.

 While Tunisians are hospitable, some individuals may approach tourists offering unsolicited guiding services or trying to lead them to specific shops.
 Politely but firmly decline if uninterested.

-As noted previously, infrastructure for travelers with mobility challenges is limited.
+As noted previously, accessibility for travelers with disabilities is limited.
 Plan routes and activities carefully, and communicate specific needs to accommodations and tour operators in advance.
-Newer hotels and main sights often have better accessibility than older parts of the city.
+Newer hotels and main sights often feature enhanced accessibility than older parts of the city.
 Taxis provide flexibility for moving about.

 While Tunisians are generally warm and welcoming, always pay attention to your surroundings, especially in crowded tourist areas.